rcallan/csv_tools/README.md

 #### Building the project

-To build this on linum, please open the command line/terminal, navigate to a directory that you would like to build the project in, and execute the following commands to build the project and create the necessary executable files
+To build this on linux, please open the command line/terminal, navigate to a directory that you would like to build the project in, and execute the following commands to build the project and create the necessary executable files

 ```